gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 I couldn’t believe it was his.
 For a person who had never stepped out of Meerut, a small city in north India, how did he get the coin?
 And, why was the coin so special?

-I was anxious to know the answer.
-I knew if I had asked him, I would have got only one thing - a slap.
-So I tried reaching Dadi.
+I was anxious to know the answer, so I tried reaching Dadi.
 We couldn’t connect.
 Maybe, she was busy holidaying on a beach, hence, not reachable.

 I was in seventh heaven.
 Finally, the time had come to take revenge for all the sacrifies I had to make because of him, including the parathas I couldn’t eat.
 I decided, I would never give him the coin, even if Dadi pleads.